EVs Are EVerywhere

 Wheelchairs and Mobility Aids

-When you look at this variety of electric transportation solutions, it appears that perhaps it is the internal combustion engine that has captured a niche market - the transportation of people and goods in applications where their poisonous emissions can be accommodated.
+When you look at this variety of electric transportation solutions, it appears that perhaps it is the internal combustion engine that has captured a niche market - the transportation of people and goods in applications where their poisonous emissions can be easily dispersed into the atmosphere, where we breathe.

 All material on this Web site is copyrighted by Econogics, Inc. (unless otherwise noted).